unccd/Prais4-reporting-manual/SO5.md

 #### Step 6: Qualitative question

-The reporting Party is invited to share information on whether it set a target for domestic resource mobilization.
+The reporting Party is invited to share information on whether it set a **target for domestic resource mobilization**.
 If yes, provide further details on the features of this target, the timing, and the progress monitoring process.

 ## 5.3.
 SO5-3 – International and domestic private resources